-Remove/Disable what you don't need
+Remove / Disable What You Don't Need

 On production environments, remove all functionalities and files that you don't need.
-Any test code and functions not needed on the final version (ready to go to production), should stay on the developer layer, and not in a location everyone can see - aka public.
+Any test code and functions not needed on the final version (ready to go to production), should stay on the developer layer and not in a location everyone can see - aka public.

 HTTP Response Headers should also be checked.
-Remove the headers which disclose sensitive information like:
+Removing the headers that disclose sensitive information like: